Building Healthy Eating Habits at Home

 Children who eat just one meal a day together at home with their family are shown to have lower rates of obesity and fewer documented eating disorders.
 These resources can help you create healthy meals at home and make a daily breakfast, lunch or dinner a staple of your family’s day.

-Contributed by Krista Lehde, Nutrition Consultant and Mother of Three.
+Contributed by Krista Lehde, nutrition consultant, mother of three, and owner of UpBeet Cooking.
 Master Level Certified: Nutrition & Wellness, Holistic Nutrition, Weight Management Specialist, Sports Nutritionist